idvorkin/idvorkin.github.io/_posts/2017-01-10-Canadian-Spotting.md

 ---
 layout: post
 title: "Canadian Spotting"
-tag: "Software as a Story"
+tag: "software as a story"
 ---

 "I bet you the bill that dude by the window is Canadian," I challenged.